MakeSchool-Tutorials/JSON-API-Swift/P03-Your-Own-Networked-App/content.md

 # Sending Data to APIs

 Everything we've done so far has been `GET` requests.
 We are `GET`ing data from the API.
 For more advanced apps you might want to send data back to the API!
 This sort of request is called a `POST` request and will be documented as such in the API documentation.
-To send a `POST` request, change `.GET` in your Alamofire call to `.POST`.
+To send a `POST` request, add the `method:` parameter label with a parameter of `.post`.
 Sometimes you can leave off the trailing closure so it looks something like this:

 ```
 let apiToContact = ""https://httpbin.org/post""
-let parameters = [
+let parameters: Parameters = [
     "foo": "bar",
     "baz": ["a", 1],
     "qux": [